 Cheap Munich Transportation Day Tickets

-Day tickets (Tageskarten) is just one of the around 20 different type of transportation tickets available in Munich.
+A day ticket (Tageskarte) is just one of the around 20 different types of transportation tickets available in Munich.
 Not surprisingly, transportation day tickets in Munich are available in around 20 different versions too.
-The most important determining factors in choosing the right day ticket are adult or child, single or small group, area covered, and transportation only or a pass that includes discounts to popular tourist sights.
+The most important determining factors in choosing the right day ticket are adult or child, single or small group, the area covered, and transportation only or a pass that includes discounts to popular tourist sights.

 Munich Transportation Single, Group, and Child Day Tickets and Isarcard

-Munich transportation day tickets are available for singles (Single Tageskarte), children (Tageskarte-Kinder), and small groups (Gruppen Tageskarte).
+Munich transportation day tickets are available for singles (Single Tageskarte), children (Tageskarte-Kinder), and small groups (Gruppe Tageskarte).
 These day tickets are valid from the moment of validation until 6 am the following morning.

 Most transportation tickets must be validated in machines before first travel.
+(Tickets bought for immediate use at vending machines are valid from the moment of travel and will be physically too wide to fit into the validation machines.)
 Some tickets also require names to be entered in ink on the ticket.

-The single ticket is obviously for individuals while the children ticket is for children aged 6 to 14 years.
-(Under 6-year olds travel for free with an adult or older child.)
+The single ticket is obviously for individuals while the children’s ticket is for children aged 6 to 14 years.
+(Under 6-year-olds travel for free with an adult or older child.)

-The Gruppen Tageskarte (previously Partner Tageskarte) generally gives the best savings for couples, small groups, and families.
-This group day ticket allows up to five adults to travel together, or substitute any adult for two children.
+The Gruppe Tageskarte (previously Partner Tageskarte) generally gives the best savings for couples, small groups, and families.
+This group day ticket allows up to five adults to travel together or substitute any adult for two children.
 The Munich transportation Gruppen Tageskarte works out cheaper as soon as two people travel together (except for an adult with a single child, or three children).